-replaceAmbiguities() is a simple wrapper around chartr() that replaces all IUPAC ambiguities with N.
+replaceAmbiguities() is a simple wrapper around chartr() that replaces all IUPAC ambiguities with N for objects containing DNA or RNA sequence data.

 An object of the same class and length as the original object.

 - chartr in the base package. - The replaceAt function for extracting or replacing arbitrary subsequences from/in a sequence or set of sequences. - The replaceLetterAt function for a DNA-specific single-letter replacement functions useful for SNP injections. - IUPAC_CODE_MAP for the mapping between IUPAC nucleotide ambiguity codes and their meaning. - alphabetFrequency (and uniqueLetters) for tabulating letters in (and extracting the unique letters from) a sequence or set of sequences. - The XString, XStringSet, XStringViews, and MaskedXString classes.